drdhenrique/insurance_project/README.md

 insurance
 ==============================

-The objective of this project is to model the auto insurance claim probability in next year, using machine learning algorithms.
+The objective of this project is to model the auto insurance claim probability in next year for a entire policyholder portfolio, using machine learning algorithms.

 Project Organization
 ------------